nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 A successful event can’t impact the result of another successful event

-**Exponential distribution**
+**_Exponential distribution_**

 - The frequency distribution of the time or distance from one event to the next event.
 - Using the same parameter that we used in the Poisson distribution, we can also model the distribution of the time between events: time between visits to a website or between cars arriving at a toll plaza.
 - It is also used in engineering to model time to failure, and in process management to model,

-**Weibull distribution**
+**_Weibull distribution_**

 - A generalized version of the exponential, in which the event rate is allowed to shift over time.
 - If the event rate changes over the time of the interval, the exponential (or Poisson) distributions are no longer useful.
 This is likely to be the case in mechanical failure—the risk of failure increases as time goes by.
 The Weibull distribution is an extension of the exponential distribution, in which the event rate is allowed to change, as specified by a shape parameter, beta.
 If beta > 1, the probability of an event increases over time, if beta < 1, it decreases.
 - Because the Weibull distribution is used with time-to-failure analysis instead of event rate, the second parameter is expressed in terms of characteristic life, rather than in terms of the rate of events per interval.
 The symbol used is , the Greek letter eta.
 It is also called the scale parameter.

-**Bernoulli**
+**_Bernoulli_**

-- - Bernoulli distribution has only two possible outcomes, namely 1 (success) and 0 (failure), and a single trial.
+- Bernoulli distribution has only two possible outcomes, namely 1 (success) and 0 (failure), and a single trial.
-- - So the random variable X which has a Bernoulli distribution can take value 1 with the probability of success, say p, and the value 0 with the probability of failure, say q or 1-p.
+- So the random variable X which has a Bernoulli distribution can take value 1 with the probability of success, say p, and the value 0 with the probability of failure, say q or 1-p.

-**continous**
+**_continous_**

-- Uniform
+> Uniform

-- - Uniform distribution can either be discrete or continuous where each event is equally likely to occur.
+- Uniform distribution can either be discrete or continuous where each event is equally likely to occur.
-- - It has a constant probability constructing a rectangular distribution.
+- It has a constant probability constructing a rectangular distribution.
-- - In this type of distribution, an unlimited number of outcomes will be possible and all the events have the same probability, similar to Bernoulli’s distribution.
+- In this type of distribution, an unlimited number of outcomes will be possible and all the events have the same probability, similar to Bernoulli’s distribution.

-- Normal/Gaussian
+> Normal/Gaussian

-- - Being a continuous distribution, the normal distribution is most commonly used in data science.
+- Being a continuous distribution, the normal distribution is most commonly used in data science.
-- - A very common process of our day to day life belongs to this distribution- income distribution, average employees report, average weight of a population, etc.
+- A very common process of our day to day life belongs to this distribution- income distribution, average employees report, average weight of a population, etc.

-- Exponential
+> Exponential

-- - Like the poisson distribution, exponential distribution has the time element; it gives the probability of a time duration before an event takes place.
+- Like the poisson distribution, exponential distribution has the time element; it gives the probability of a time duration before an event takes place.
-- - Exponential distribution is used for survival analysis, for example, life of an air conditioner, expected life of a machine,and length of time between metro arrivals.
+- Exponential distribution is used for survival analysis, for example, life of an air conditioner, expected life of a machine,and length of time between metro arrivals.
-- Gamma

-# Statistical Experiments and Significance Testing
+## Statistical Experiments and Significance Testing

-**A/B Testing**
+**_A/B Testing_**

 - A/B test is an experiment with two groups to establish which of two treatments, products, procedures, or the like is superior.
 - A/B tests are common in web design and marketing, since results are so readily measured.
-- Some examples of A/B testing include:
-  Testing two soil treatments to determine which produces better seedgermination Testing two therapies to determine which suppresses cancer more effectively
+- Some examples of A/B testing include: Testing two soil treatments to determine which produces better seedgermination Testing two therapies to determine which suppresses cancer more effectively

-**Hypothesis testing**
+**_Hypothesis testing_**

 - Uses statistical tests to determine if a hypothesis is true.
-- hypothesis test assumes that the null hypothesis is true, creates a “null model” (a probability model), and tests whether the effect you observe is a reasonable outcome of that model.
+- Hypothesis test assumes that the null hypothesis is true, creates a “null model” (a probability model), and tests whether the effect you observe is a reasonable outcome of that model.
 - Null hypothesis (H_0) -- is the statement that there is no statistically significant difference or relationship between variables.
 A null hypothesis is a logical construct embodying the notion that nothing special has happened, and any effect you observe is due to random chance.
 - Alternate hypothesis (H_1) -- is the statement created by researchers when they speculate upon the outcome of a research or experiment.
 It states that there is a statistically significant difference or relationship between variables.
 - One-way test -- Hypothesis test that counts chance results only in one direction.
 - Two-way test -- Hypothesis test that counts chance results in two directions